The One Stop Guide to EU Cookie Guidelines

 What is a Data Protection Authority (DPA)?

-Data Protection Authorities (DPAs) are independent public authorities that supervise the application of the data protection laws through investigative and corrective powers through investigative and corrective powers.
-They provide expert advice on data protection issues, handle complaints lodged against violations of the GDPR and the relevant national data protection laws, and issue fines and other corrective measures on organizations acting in breach of the GDPR and national data protection laws.
+Data Protection Authorities are independent public authorities with investigation and corrective powers that oversee the implementation of data protection laws.
+They provide expert advice on data protection issues, investigate complaints about violations of the GDPR and relevant national data protection legislation, and levy penalties and other corrective measures against entities that violate the GDPR and national data protection laws.
 Each EU Member State has its own DPA.
-Examples include the Commission Nationale de l'Informatique et des Libertés (CNIL) of France, the Agencia Española de Protección de Datos (AEPD) of Spain, and the Garante per la Protezione dei Dati Personali (Garante) of Italy.
+Examples include the Commission Nationale de l'Informatique et des Libertés (CNIL) of France the Agencia Española de Protección de Datos (AEPD) of Spain, and the Garante per la Protezione dei Dati Personali (Garante) of Italy.

 Check the full list of the DPAs across the EU here.

 What are national cookie guidelines?